Characterization of distinguished matrices of isolated hypersurface singularities through their spectral numbers: Review of results on the simply laced root lattices

-This section recalls several facts on the irreducible homogeneous root lattices, especially results of Dynkin \cite{Dy57} on the classification of their subroot lattices, results of Carter \cite{Ca72} on the classification of conjugacy classes of elements in the Weyl group and results of Balnojan and Hertling \cite{BaH19} on nonreduced presentations of these elements.
+This section recalls several facts on the irreducible simply laced root lattices, especially results of Dynkin \cite{Dy57} on the classification of their subroot lattices, results of Carter \cite{Ca72} on the classification of conjugacy classes of elements in the Weyl group and results of Balnojan and Hertling \cite{BaH19} on nonreduced presentations of these elements.

+All the results are needed in the proofs in section \ref{s6} and section \ref{s7} of Theorem \ref{t1.3} and \ref{t1.5}.
+The quasi-Coxeter elements (Definition \ref{t3.8} (c) and Theorem \ref{t3.10}) are needed for the positive definite cases.
+The subroot lattices (Definition \ref{t3.5} and Theorem \ref{t3.6}) and the non-reduced presentations of Weyl group elements (Theorem \ref{t3.13}) are needed for the positive semidefinite cases.
+They arise in the quotient $H_\Z/\Rad I^{(0)}$ if $(H_\Z,L)$ is a unimodular bilinear lattice with triangular bases and with positive semidefinite form $I^{(0)}$.